Grand Queyron

 The Gran Queyron (in Italian) or Grand Queyron (in French) is a 3,060 metres high mountain of the Cottian Alps.

 Toponymy

-In the Italian alpinistic and geographyc literature the mountain also appears as Gran Queyròn, Frapeyràs or Gran Zueyron.
+In the Italian alpinistic and geographic literature the mountain also appears as Gran Queyròn, Frapeyràs or Gran Zueyron.

 Geography

 The peak is located on the French-Italian border between the Metropolitan City of Turin (Piedmont) and the French department of Hautes-Alpes (Provence-Alpes-Côte-d'Azur).
 It belongs to the Main chain of the Alps.
 Administratively the mountain is the tripoint where the Italian comunes of Sauze di Cesana (north-west face) and Prali (north-east face) meet with the French commune of Abriès (south face).

 SOIUSA classification

 According to SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: